cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 2. If the simulation was running, stop it and revert it.
 3. Then, open the Nao node in the scene tree and change its controller field from `nao_demo` to `<extern>`.
 4. Save the simulation, restart it and run it.
 5. Open a terminal and go to the "WEBOTS\_HOME/projects/robots/softbank/nao/controllers/nao_demo" folder.
-Note that other controllers could be started from anywhere, but in the example of the NAO, motion files are given relative to this folder.
+Note that other controllers could be started from anywhere, but in the example of the Nao, motion files are given relative to this folder.
 Executing the controller from another location would lead to an error in finding these files.
 6. Start the `nao_demo` controller with:

   ```bash